xmidt-org/docs/content/docs/operating/getting_started/caduceus.md

 # Troubleshooting
--   Message is not received from listener
+-   Message is not received by listener
     -   Validate that the talarias have the eventMap block in their configuration and that it is pointing to the correct endpoint.
     ```yaml
       eventMap: